nicholasrussellconsulting/nrc-next-carousel/README.md

 You can turn off the default blur with `noBlur`.
 You can adjust the default quality of the initial blur image by using the `blurQuality` prop (use a number between 1-100).
 The larger the number, the better looking the image, but the worse the load time.

+The `controlsComponent` will be an optional function that returns a React component.
+It sits inside the Carousel <section> and can be used to create custom controls for your Carousel.
+I am not a designer so this is left completely up to the user in terms of UI/UX.
+It gets `incrementCarousel`, `decrementCarousel`, and `jumpTo` props.
+[Check this story](https://carousel.nicholasrussellconsulting.com/?path=/story/nrccarousel--with-controls) for an example.

 ### Frames
 The `key` prop is only needed if you are not using images (or your images have the same src for some reason).

 You will see there is responsive architecture here, and you can use both `mobile` & `desktop` inside each Frame.
 If you are only using one, use `mobile`.

 ### NRC Image
-I strongly recommend you provide your own `alt`, especially if you are building a marketing/ecom site.
+I strongly recommend you provide your own `alt`, especially if you are building a marketing/ecomm site.

 `imageFocalPoint` should be self-explanatory if you're familiar with the concept.

 ### NRC Frame Component
 This will be either a React component, or a function that returns a React component.
-If it's a function, it will receive the `incrementCarousel` & `decrementCarousel` props.
+If it's a function, it will receive the `incrementCarousel`, `decrementCarousel`, and `jumpTo` props.

 The component will be inside an absolute positioned container with full width and height of the Frame.